brandonio21/simplevcs/README.md

 `svcs list` lists all previous submissions
 `svcs compact` compacts all svcs data so that it can be shared.
 `svcs revert` changes files to the state they were in in previous submissions.

+*So far*, the workflow looks like this:
+`svcs setup` to setup the .svcs directory
+`svcs watch` to tell svcs which files are going to be version-controlled `svcs add`   to add files to the staging area before "submit" is called